Aggressive vertebral hemangioma

 Treatment and prognosis

 Accurate preoperative diagnosis is essential because they are highly vascular with high tendency of intraoperative bleeding.
 Surgery is required in cases of rapid or progressive neurological symptoms like compressive myelopathy or radiculopathy.
-Endovascular embolization prior to surgery to minimise intraoperative blood loss.
+Endovascular embolization prior to surgery to minimize intraoperative blood loss.
 Radiotherapy can be used in patients with slow progressive neurological deficits.
 Minimally-invasive procedures may be successful in smaller lesions 5.

 - 1. Cloran FJ, Pukenas BA, Loevner LA, Aquino C, Schuster J, Mohan S. Aggressive spinal haemangiomas: imaging correlates to clinical presentation with analysis of treatment algorithm and clinical outcomes.
 (2015) The British journal of radiology.
 88 (1055): 20140771. doi:10.1259/bjr.20140771 - Pubmed